Inequality of Opportunity and Income Redistribution: Main Results

 where $\varepsilon_{ip}$ is an error term.
 The main parameter of interest is $\beta = \partial\E(r_{ip})/\partial\E(1-\pi_{ip})$, which measures the elasticity of redistribution with respect to $1-\pi_{ip}$.
 The exogenous within-subject variation in $\pi_{ip}$ allows us to identify $\beta$.

-Spectators respond less to changes in the probability that the outcome was luck-based when luck stems from unequal opportunities versus affecting outcomes directly.
+Spectators respond less to changes in the probability that the outcome was luck-based when luck stems from unequal opportunities instead of coin flips.
 Panel B of Table \ref{tab:redist-pi} presents estimates of $\beta$ across the different luck environments.
 A ten percentage point increase in $1-\pi_{ip}$ leads to a $\hat{\beta} = 3.7$ percentage point increase in the share of earnings redistributed in the lucky outcomes condition (column 1).
 In contrast, redistribution is less elastic to changes in $1-\pi_{ip}$ in the lucky opportunities condition: A ten percentage point increase in $1-\pi_{ip}$ leads to a $\hat{\beta} = 2.0$ percentage point increase in redistribution when luck emerges through unequal opportunities (column 2).
-The difference between estimated elasticities is statistically significant ($p < 0.01$, column 3).
+The difference between estimated elasticities is statistically significant ($p < 0.01$, column 3).\footnote{These results remain robust when we exclude the two extreme cases $1-\pi_{ip}=0$ and $1-\pi_{ip}=0.50$.
+When excluding all observations that correspond to these extreme cases from the analysis, we find that a ten percentage point increase in $1-\pi_{ip}$ leads to a 3.5 percentage point increase in redistribution under lucky outcomes and a 1.8 percentage point increase under lucky opportunities, maintaining the 1.7 percentage point gap in responsiveness between the two environments.}

-This differential sensitivity to changes in the $1-\pi_{ip}$ leads to a substantial redistribution gap across our experimental treatments.
+This differential sensitivity to changes in $1-\pi_{ip}$ leads to a substantial redistribution gap across our experimental treatments.
 Column (3) of panel C in Table \ref{tab:redist-pi} presents the average difference in redistribution for each $\pi$ bin, along with the estimated standard error.\footnote{Formally, in Panel C of Table \ref{tab:redist-pi}, we estimate regressions of the form: